CompassionateLove Blog: Displaying compassion for those who struggle with mental illness (c)2017 Nancy Virden, Always the Fight Ministry

 Blame can go anywhere – to our parents, our boss, brain chemicals, the devil, or on ourselves.
 It does not matter, because blame does not cure anything.
 Reaching out for support is difficult because we are likely in a mixed state of denial, pain, a sense of worthlessness, and confusion.

 Yet that is what we need.
 By telling someone who knows how to react, we find out our options.
 Pastors, unlicensed counselors, good friends, and other confidants are often helpful.
 Some have more insight than others.
-Remember, you are dealing with an illness, and a doctor may be best suited for long-term health.
+Remember, you are dealing with an extreme emotional reaction that is neither your fault or easily controlled.

 Today’s Helpful Word